 Opus Bank (NASDAQ: OPB)Wed, 11/02/2016 - 16:18 — Webmaster

-Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Central District of California on behalf of all persons or entities that purchased the common stock of Opus Bank (NASDAQ: OPB) between July 28, 2014 and October 17, 2016, inclusive (the “Class Period”).Join the class action
+Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Central District of California on behalf of all persons or entities that purchased the common stock of Opus Bank (NASDAQ: OPB) between July 28, 2014 and October 17, 2016, inclusive (the “Class Period”).Close this form

 Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Central District of California on behalf of all persons or entities that purchased the common stock of Opus Bank (“Opus Bank” or the “Company”) (NASDAQ: OPB) between July 28, 2014 and October 17, 2016, inclusive (the “Class Period”).